CircuitPython, a MicroPython derivative, implements Python 3.x on microcontrollers such as the SAMD21 and ESP8266.

 Differences from MicroPython¶

-- Port for Atmel SAMD21 (Commonly known as M0 in product names.)
+- includes a port for Atmel SAMD21 (Commonly known as M0 in Adafruit product names.)

 main.py) is run after every reload until it finishes or is interrupted.
-After its done the vm and hardware is reinitialized.
-This means you cannot read state from code.py in the REPL anymore.
-This was changed to reduce confusion about pins and memory being in use.
+After it is done running, the vm and hardware is reinitialized.
+This means you cannot read state from

-- After code.py the REPL can be entered by pressing any key.
-It no longer shares state with code.py so its a fresh vm.
+code.pythe REPL can be entered by pressing any key.
+It no longer shares state with

 - Autoreload state will be maintained across reload.